smbowler/catstagram/README.md

     * When you finish, review your work above

 #### TODO #8: Review your work and check for errors
-A good developer always reviews his work before he commits it.
+A good developer always reviews his work before she commits it.
 Don't worry, you'll learn what a commit is in a second.
 For now, review all of your work and check for the following:

     * Correct indentation